cgeeng/TeamActivities/Module03/README.md

 - Polymorphism
 - Abstraction

+> [!CAUTION]
+> Team activities should be 'capped' at two hours.
+If you hit the two hour mark and not done,
+> that is 100% alright!
+This particular activity may be one of the ones that way, as different
+> teams work at different paces - so we have extra work at the end for the quicker teams.

 ### 👉🏽 Discussion
 Take a moment to define each pilar as a team and discuss them.
 Define them in your notes.
 If the term is new to you, take time to look it up, and share what you find.
 We encourage you to put any resources you used in the notes.